-The aforementioned analysis includes climate projections.
-For this purpose, we have analyzed the location of 20 of our sites, representing more than 98% of our activity, to assess 18 different variables (temperature, wind, rainfall, etc.) and calculate climate risks for each site, under a range of different scenarios (RCP 4.5, RCP 8.5) and time horizons (short-term 2020-2039, medium-term 2040-2059 and long-term 2060-2099), with respect to an observed climate baseline (2000-2019).
+The risk assessment includes climate projections adapted to the characteristics of the activities under analysis.
+Yes The aforementioned analysis includes climate projections.
+For this purpose, we have analyzed the location of 20 of our sites, representing more than 98% of our activity, to assess 18 different variables (temperature, wind, rainfall, etc.) and calculate climate risks for each site, under a range of different scenarios (RCP 4.5, RCF 8.5) and time horizons (short-term 2020-2039, medium-term 2040-2059 and long-term 2060-2099), with respect to an observed climate baseline (2000-2019).
 To visualize the impact of climate change on our operations, we have implemented a tool that includes detailed projections of 18 climate variables and indexes, for each site, with a granularity of 5x5Km, for different RCPs and time horizons, in a numerical, graphical and cartographic view.
 There is an implementation plan for the planned solutions.

-At the plants covered by this analysis, an assessment of the impact of these projections has been carried out, analyzing the risk assessment based on the aforementioned projections, on the one hand, and the impact on the business by assessing the impact on operations, on the one hand; as well as the impact on the management of human resources.

-- In the case of the material risks identified (extreme rainfall or water supply cuts), the solution plan involves more efficient management of resources (water recovery processes, etc.) and a responsible consumption culture. - At storage centers, water does not represent a material asset as it is not part of the production process.
-However, potential damage caused by flooding due to extreme rainfall has been quantified and a series of mitigation actions have been identified, focusing on maintenance or investment in equipment.
+Yes At the plants covered by this analysis, an assessment of the impact of these projections has been carried out, analyzing the risk assessment based on the aforementioned projections, on the one hand, and the impact on the business by assessing the impact on operations, on the one hand; as well as the impact on the management of human resources.
+In the case of the material risks identified (extreme rainfall or water supply cuts), the solution plan involves more efficient management of resources (water recovery processes, etc.) and a responsible consumption culture.
+At storage centers, water does not represent a material asset as it is not part of the production process.
+However, potential damage caused by flooding due to extreme rainfall has been quantified and a series of